Dref360/fastapi-dependency-tutorial/README.md

 **Why this tutorial?**

-The most common example of DI is the "Logger" example which I find uninspiring and doesn't teach you
+The most common example of DI is the "Logger" example which I find uninspiring and doesn't teach you why you should use DI.
+I wanted to propose a practical example that anyone can easily understand.